-Repair and batteries do not require prior authorization (PA).
+Repair and batteries do not require PA.

-18.2.16 Cochlear Implant (Early and Periodic Screening, Diagnostic and Treatment - Only)
+18.2.16 Cochlear Implant (Early and Periodic Screening, Diagnosis and Treatment (EPSDT)-Only)

-Reimbursement is available for cochlear implants for Medicaid beneficiaries with severe-to-profound bilateral sensorineural hearing loss.
+Reimbursement is available for cochlear implants for Medicaid beneficiaries with severe-toprofound bilateral sensorineural hearing loss.

 Only beneficiaries under 21 years of age, who meet the eligibility criteria, qualify for cochlear implants.
 Please refer to Chapter 5, Professional Services Provider Manual for eligibility criteria.